 The advantage of a larger down payment is the potential for lower borrowing costs, which may mean a smaller monthly payment.
 Depending on your situation, there may be pros to buying a house with little or no down payment as well.
 For example, once you make a down payment, you can only access that money via a home loan refinance or the sale of your home, which both take time.
 With little or no money down, you avoid the risk of depleting your savings which might be needed for repairs and maintenance.
 Some lenders even require homeowners to have savings left after they buy.
 In addition, you can stop renting and start enjoying the benefits of owning your own home right now.
 Customize a home to fit your style, start building home equity and take advantage of potential tax benefits.*

-Down payment assistance (DPA) programs
+Mortgage down payment assistance (DPA) programs

 Widely available down payment assistance (DPA) programs are designed for homebuyers who can afford monthly mortgage payments but don’t have enough money for a down payment.
 They are available county-by-county to offer first-time homebuyers relief from the costs of purchasing a home.
 This assistance is provided in the form of a loan or grant–secured as a lien against the property–and is often forgiven over time.